MHSEA/openai-chatgpt-4o-auto-selector/README.md

 ---

 ## 🔒 Note on Direct URL Parameters
-If you try accessing ChatGPT using a URL like: https://chatgpt.com/?model=gpt-4o&temporary-chat=true

-OpenAI no longer allows selecting models through URL parameters alone.
-That’s why this script simulates real user interaction to:
+OpenAI no longer allows selecting models or toggling Temporary Chat via URL parameters alone.
+For example, visiting: https://chatgpt.com/?model=gpt-4o won’t apply the desired settings automatically.

+This script solves that by simulating real user interaction to:

+- ✅ Enable Temporary Chat
-- ✅ GPT-4o is automatically selected via the UI
+- ✅ Select GPT-4o via the dropdown

-- ✅ Temporary Chat is toggled through interface interaction
+🛑 If the URL contains model=gpt-5, the script respects your choice and will not force GPT-4o.

-Additionally, if this exact URL is detected, the script will not run to avoid redundant actions and unnecessary processing.
+Additionally, if model=gpt-4o&temporary-chat=true is already set, the script won’t run at all to avoid unnecessary processing.

 ---